- Getting Started: Beyond WordPress Theme Documentation

 Firstly, create a post type you just need to select the numbers of post types and add a name, plural name, slug and an icon.
 (This posts types works just like blog posts and are normally used for Portfolio / Team Members).
 After you create this post types refresh your page, Secondly, Go to your WordPress ‘Permalinks’ and update the page.
 Finally, go to the post type you’ve built and create your posts just like on blog.
 In conclusion, when you have all your post build you can call it on your pages using the page builder ‘Post Grid’ element on WP Dashboard > Pages > Add New > Back-End editor / front-end.
 Add elements > Posts Grid > On ‘Data source’ select the post type name you build.

-3.4 Typography Options
+Typography – Theme Options #

-In this theme options area you will be able to change all the fonts on your site using the 600+ google fonts and changing the size and the layout of it, to start this edition you need to select ‘ON’ in the Use Custom Fonts?’ question.
-In the case, you do not set ON in the very first option of this panel the other changes will not affect so please follow the attachment image.
+In this theme options area, you will be able to change all the fonts on your site using the 800+ google fonts and changing the size and layout.
+To start this edition, you need to select ON in the Use Custom Fonts?
+Question.
+In the case you do not set ON in the very first option of this panel, the other changes will not affect, so please follow the attachment image.
 You also will be able to set your font line spacing, weight, line height, and font size.
-The first subtab of ‘typography’ is for header navigation and menu elements and the second sub-tab is for body elements.
+The first subtab of ‘typography is for header navigation and menu elements, and the second sub-tab is for body elements.

 In this area of your theme documentation, you will be able to edit/change colors of your site, the site main color is called as ‘Global Color’ and you also can change the footer color and header color for light or dark colors.

 You also can fully edit WordPress website colors under your WordPress dashboard > Appearance > Customize panel to see the result on your front-end.

 In the case you want more options to fully edit your WordPress site just select ‘Custom Colors’ on ‘Color Mode’ selector under your VISUALMODO > THEME OPTIONS > COLORS.